Beep Beep (song): Release

-For the 1958 release of The Playmates' album At Play with The Playmates, some of the songs had already been released as singles, while some were recorded specifically for the LP—"Beep Beep" was one of these, at 3:04 long.
+Some of the songs on the 1958 Playmates' album At Play with The Playmates, had already been released as singles, while some were recorded specifically for the LP—"Beep Beep" was one of these, at 3:04 long.

 Roulette Records did not want to release "Beep Beep" as a single, because the song changed tempo, it explicitly named contemporary products on the market, and was not danceable.
 When disc jockeys began playing it off the album, it forced the label's hand, and Roulette released it as a 45 single (catalog number 4115): the B-side to "Your Love", coming in at 2:20 long.

-Because of a contemporary BBC directive that prohibited songs with brand names in their lyrics, a UK version of "Beep Beep" was recorded for the European market, replacing the Cadillac and Nash Rambler with the generic terms limousine and bubble car; this recut version was also released in the US for radio stations with similar policies about product placement.
+Because of a contemporary BBC directive that prohibited songs with brand names in their lyrics, a version of "Beep Beep" was recorded for the European market, replacing the Cadillac and Nash Rambler with the generic terms limousine and bubble car; this recut version was also released in the US for radio stations with similar policies about product placement.

 Reception

 "Beep Beep" began charting with Billboard on November 3, 1958; it charted for 15 weeks, peaking at number four.
-After the single sold one million copies (The Playmates' only), it was awarded a gold disc by the Recording Industry Association of America.
+After the single sold one million copies, the Recording Industry Association of America awarded it the only gold disc of the Playmates' career.
 The Playmates were scheduled to perform their song on the December 3, 1958 episode of The Milton Berle Show.